morauszkia/coding-notes/ts/objects.md

 TypeScript even allows you to specify the structure of an object.
 This way you can get better autocompletion or warning squiggly lines in your editor if you, for instance, mistype a property name or forget to add a property.

+Objects can hold values of any type: even other objects, that can be typed themselves.

 ```typescript
 type Pokemon = {
   name: string;